wilmkr/potato-orm/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-A simple ORM to insert, read, update, and delete data from a database written.
+A simple ORM to insert, read, update, and delete data from a database written in PHP.

 ## Install